-Today is National Fritter Day.
-According to Wikipedia, a fritter is"any kind of food coated in batter and deep fried.
-Although very similar to a doughnut it differs in the fact that it requires some base ingredient beyond the dough it is cooked with."
+So today is National Fritter Day.
+According to Wikipedia, a fritter is "any kind of food coated in batter and deep fried.
+Although very similar to a doughnut, a fritter differs in the fact that it requires some base ingredient beyond the dough it is cooked with."
 Want to know more?
 Read about Fritters from Renee Shelton at The Pastry Sampler.

 Happy Fritter Day!
 What kind are you making?